-- a) A part-time employee is covered by all provisions of this Agreement, and shall receive proportionately all conditions of this Agreement unless expressly provided otherwise in this Agreement. - b) For greater clarity concerning the application of Article 2402 (a): - (i) Part-time employees may participate in the pension plan according to provincial legislation. - (ii) Part-time employees may participate in the Employer group benefit plans as prior to this Collective Agreement as specified in Article 1901.
+A part-time employee is covered by all provisions of this Agreement, and shall receive proportionately all conditions of this Agreement unless expressly provided otherwise in this Agreement.
+Notwithstanding the foregoing, in Pre Press a part time employee's entitlement to vacation pay and holiday pay shall be as provided under the Employment Standards Act.

+- b) For greater clarity concerning the application of Article 2402 (a): - (i) Part-time employees may participate in the pension plan according to provincial legislation. - (ii) Part-time employees may participate in the Employer group benefit plans as prior to this Collective Agreement as specified in Article 1901.
 Part-time employees who have averaged no less than fifteen (15) hours of work per week for the previous fifty-two (52) weeks shall become eligible to participate in the plans.
-To clarify, the plans include extended health, vision, dental and group life coverage. - (iii) Part-time employees are not entitled to any additional Employer floating holidays.
+To clarify, the plans include extended health, vision, dental and group life coverage.
+The premium cost sharing for the part time benefit plan will be 50% Employer paid and 50% Employee paid. - (iii) Part-time employees are not entitled to any additional Employer floating holidays.